-What you pay at the time you get the Part D vaccination can vary depending on the circumstances.
-For example:
+What you pay at the time you get the Part D vaccination can vary depending on the circumstances and what Drug Stage you are in.

-- Sometimes when you get your vaccine, you will have to pay the entire cost for both the vaccine medication and for getting the vaccine.
-You can ask our plan to pay you back for our share of the cost. - Other times, when you get the vaccine medication or the vaccine, you will pay only your share of the cost.
+- Sometimes when you get a vaccination, you have to pay for the entire cost for both the vaccine itself and the cost for the provider to give you the vaccine.
+You can ask our plan to pay you back for our share of the cost. - Other times, when you get a vaccination, you will pay only your share of the cost under your Part D benefit.

-To show how this works, here are three common ways you might get a Part D vaccine.
-Remember you are responsible for all of the costs associated with vaccines (including their administration) during the Deductible and Coverage Gap Stage of your benefit.
+Below are three examples of ways you might get a Part D vaccine.

-Situation 1: You buy the Part D vaccine at the pharmacy and you get your vaccine at the network pharmacy.
+- Situation 1: You get your vaccination at the network pharmacy.
 (Whether you have this choice depends on where you live.
-Some states do not allow pharmacies to administer a vaccination.)

-- You will have to pay the pharmacy the amount of your coinsurance for the vaccine and the cost of giving you the vaccine. - Our plan will pay the remainder of the costs.

-Situation 2: You get the Part D vaccination at your doctor's office.

-- When you get the vaccination, you will pay for the entire cost of the vaccine and its administration. - You can then ask our plan to pay our share of the cost by using the procedures that are described in Chapter 7 of this booklet (Asking us to pay our share of a bill you have received for covered medical services or drugs). - You will be reimbursed the amount you paid less your normal coinsurance for the vaccine (including administration)

-Situation 3: You buy the Part D vaccine at your pharmacy, and then take it to your doctor's office where they give you the vaccine.
+Some states do not allow pharmacies to give vaccines.) - You will pay the pharmacy your coinsurance for the vaccine itself which includes the cost of giving you the vaccine. - Our plan will pay the remainder of the costs. - Situation 2: You get the Part D vaccination at your doctor's office. - When you get the vaccine, you will pay for the entire cost of the vaccine itself and the cost for the provider to give it to you. - You can then ask our plan to pay our share of the cost by using the procedures that are described in Chapter 7. - You will be reimbursed the amount you paid less your normal coinsurance for the vaccine (including administration) - Situation 3: You buy the Part D vaccine itself at your pharmacy, and then take it to your doctor's office where they give you the vaccine. - You will have to pay the pharmacy your coinsurance for the vaccine itself. - When your doctor gives you the vaccine, you will pay the entire cost for this service.
+You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 7.

-- You will have to pay the pharmacy the amount of your coinsurance for the vaccine itself. - When your doctor gives you the vaccine, you will pay the entire cost for this service.
-You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 7 of this booklet. - You will be reimbursed the amount charged by the doctor for administering the vaccine
+• You will be reimbursed the amount charged by the doctor for administering the vaccine

-Section 8.2 You may want to call us at Member Services before you get a vaccination

-The rules for coverage of vaccinations are complicated.
-We are here to help.
-We recommend that you call us first at Member Services whenever you are planning to get a vaccination.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)

-- We can tell you about how your vaccination is covered by our plan and explain your share of the cost. - We can tell you how to keep your own cost down by using providers and pharmacies in our network. - If you are not able to use a network provider and pharmacy, we can tell you what you need to do to get payment from us for our share of the cost.